Cranberry Oat Muffins – A Perfect Snack Food

 Even homemade muffins or organic, gluten-free super food muffins from a local coffee house may not be what you’re looking for in a healthy snack.
 Which of course begs the question – what exactly are you looking for in a healthy snack?
 Once you’ve narrowed that down, look at the ingredient list and nutrition panel to help you decide what’s a good fit for you.
 If you’re baking your own muffins, it’s much easier to control what goes in your muffin.

-For me healthy snacks offer a combination of food groups, are low (or lower than most) in sugar and are just the right size to satisfy a particular craving, usually sweet or salty.
+For me healthy snacks offer a combination of food groups, are low (or lower than most) in sugar and fat and are just the right size to satisfy a particular craving, usually sweet or salty.
 These muffins fit the bill for me.

 Here are some more of my favorite snacks.